shawlu95/microservice-ticketing-app/readme.md

   - No need to encrypt unless password/sensitive info is involved
 - In this project, we don't incorporate typescript for the NextJS app (low ROI)

+#### getInitialProps

+Executed on server:

+- hard refresh
+- click link from different domain
+- typing URL into address bar

+Executed on client:

+- navigating from one page to another while in app (e.g. route after sign-up)

+Implication: need to speficy the right domain depending on caller (server/browser)

 #### Implement with NextJS

 - [pages](./client/pages/) is a magical direcotry, all files are read at first load and file names are mapped to route names